Inkimar/naturalist-docker/README.md

 Integration project with DINA-Web applications including for example The Naturalist, The Media Server, Loan, Inventory, DNA Key and Naturarv

 # How-To-Run this project
-before you run the 'docker-compose up'.<br>
+before you run the 'docker-compose up'-command :
- command you should edit the script get_mysql_data.sh with the right credentials.<br>
+	- set the correct credentials in the 'get_mysql_data.sh '-script
+	- run the 'get_mysql_data.sh'-script
- run the get_mysql_data.sh and the get_fs_data.sh
+	- run the 'get_fs_data.sh'-script

+check the following directories:
+	- ~/dw-system/mysql-autoload
+	- ~/dw-system/srv/data

 # TODO
 	- Fix deployment of mysql jdbc jar, ENABLE?